Nonlinear variations in axisymmetric accretion: The mathematical model of the flow

-The axisymmetric accretion flow is driven by the gravitational field of a centrally located non-rotating black hole, but the structure of the neighbouring geometry, through which the flow takes place, is still set according to the Newtonian construct of space and time, by taking recourse to what is known as a pseudo-Newtonian potential~\citep{pw80,nw91,abn96}.
-This effectively substitutes the properties of the Schwarzschild space-time geometry with a potential function, and to a large extent the analytical results pertaining to the rotational flow remain unaffected by the choice of a particular pseudo-Newtonian potential.
-Involving such a potential, $\Phi$, the height of the disc, under hydrostatic equilibrium in the vertical direction, is given as $H=\gamma^{-1/2} r(a/v_{\mathrm K})$, with the local speed of sound, $a$, and the local Keplerian velocity, $v_{\mathrm K}$, defined, respectively, by $a^2 = \gamma P/\rho$ and $v_{\mathrm K}^2 = r \Phi^{\prime}$ (here the prime indicates a derivative with respect to $r$).
-The pressure, $P$, as it has been introduced in the definition of $a$, is expressed in terms of the volume density, $\rho$, by a polytropic equation of state, $P=k\rho^\gamma$, with $\gamma$ being the polytropic exponent.
-In consequence of this definition of $P$, the speed of sound may also be noted from $a^2=\partial P/\partial \rho=\gamma k \rho^{\gamma -1}$.
-It can be shown mathematically, by going back to the first law of thermodynamics~\citep{sc39}, that $\gamma$ varies between unity (the isothermal limit) and $c_{\mathrm P}/c_{\mathrm V}$, which is the ratio of the two coefficients of specific heat capacity of a gas (corresponding simply to the conserved adiabatic limit), i.e. $1 \leq \gamma \leq c_{\mathrm P}/c_{\mathrm V}$.
-So the polytropic prescription is of a much more general scope than the simple conserved adiabatic case, and is suited well for the study of open systems like astrophysical flows.
+The axisymmetric accretion flow is driven by the gravitational field of a centrally located non-rotating black hole, but the structure of the neighbouring geometry, through which the flow takes place, can still be set according to the Newtonian construct of space and time, using a pseudo-Newtonian potential~\citep{pw80,nw91,abn96,stuko08}.
+Our principal conclusions remain qualitatively unaffected by the choice of a particular pseudo-Newtonian potential.
+Involving such a potential, $\Phi$, we can give the height of the disc, under hydrostatic equilibrium in the vertical direction, as $H=\gamma^{-1/2} r(c_{\mathrm s}/v_{\mathrm K})$, with the local speed of sound, $c_{\mathrm s}$, and the local Keplerian velocity, $v_{\mathrm K}$, defined, respectively, by $c_{\mathrm s}^2 = \gamma P/\rho$ and $v_{\mathrm K}^2 = r({\mathrm d}\Phi/{\mathrm d}r)$.
+The pressure, $P$, as it has been introduced in the definition of $c_{\mathrm s}$, is expressed in terms of the volume density, $\rho$, by a polytropic equation of state, $P=k\rho^\gamma$, with $\gamma$ being the polytropic exponent.
+In consequence of this definition of $P$, we note that $c_{\mathrm s}^2=\partial P/\partial \rho=\gamma k \rho^{\gamma -1}$.
+We can also show from the first law of thermodynamics~\citep{sc39} that $\gamma$ varies between unity (the isothermal limit) and $c_{\mathrm P}/c_{\mathrm V}$, which is the ratio of the two coefficients of specific heat capacity of a gas (corresponding to the adiabatic limit), i.e., $1 \leq \gamma \leq c_{\mathrm P}/c_{\mathrm V}$.
+So the polytropic prescription is of a much more general scope than the simple adiabatic case, and is suited well for the study of open systems like astrophysical flows.
+Using the relationship between $c_{\mathrm s}$ and $\rho$, we write the disc height explicitly in terms of the standard fluid flow variables as